 How to Fix Fading or Unclear Prints:

-• Check the Print Head: The print head is a critical component of thermal printers.
+- Check the Print Head: The print head is a critical component of thermal printers.
 If it's dirty or worn out, it can result in faint or blurry prints.
 Turn off the printer and use a soft cloth or a print head cleaning solution to gently clean the print head.
-Be cautious not to scratch or damage the surface.

-• Ensure Proper Paper Type: Fading is often caused by using low-quality or incorrect paper.
+- Ensure Proper Paper Type: Fading is often caused by using low-quality or incorrect paper.
 For thermal printers, ensure you're using BPA-free thermal paper specifically designed for your printer model.
-Low-quality paper may not react well to heat, resulting in poor print quality.

-• Check Temperature Settings: Some thermal printers allow you to adjust the temperature at which the print head works.
+- Check Temperature Settings: Some thermal printers allow you to adjust the temperature at which the print head works.
 If the temperature is set too low, the print may appear faint.
-Consult the printer’s manual to adjust the settings if needed.

-• Replace the Thermal Paper: If you’ve been using the same roll of thermal paper for a long time, it could have expired.
-Thermal paper degrades over time, and using a fresh roll can improve print clarity.
+- Replace the Thermal Paper: Thermal paper degrades over time.
+If you’ve been using the same roll for a long time, replacing it with a fresh one may improve clarity.

 Pro Tip: If you notice fading only on certain parts of the receipt, it could be due to uneven heating of the print head, which might require professional maintenance.